fernandolalanne/Practice-Project-Digital-Lab/README.md

 ◦ Covid table:

-total_deaths: Total deaths attributed to COVID-19.
+Total deaths: Total deaths attributed to COVID-19.
 Counts can include probable deaths, where reported.

-total_cases_per_million: Total confirmed cases of COVID-19 per 1,000,000 people.
+Total cases per million: Total confirmed cases of COVID-19 per 1,000,000 people.
 Counts can include probable cases, where reported.

-new_cases_smoothed_per_million: New confirmed cases of COVID-19 (7-day smoothed) per 1,000,000 people.
+New cases smoothed per million: New confirmed cases of COVID-19 (7-day smoothed) per 1,000,000 people.
 Counts can include probable cases, where reported.

-stringency_index: Government Response Stringency Index: composite measure based on 9 response indicators including school closures, workplace closures, and travel bans, rescaled to a value from 0 to 100 (100 = strictest response)
+Stringency index: Government Response Stringency Index: composite measure based on 9 response indicators including school closures, workplace closures, and travel bans, rescaled to a value from 0 to 100 (100 = strictest response)

-weekly_hosp_admissions_per_million: Number of COVID-19 patients newly admitted to hospitals in a given week (reporting date and the preceeding 6 days)
+Weekly hospitalization admissions permillion: Number of COVID-19 patients newly admitted to hospitals in a given week (reporting date and the preceeding 6 days)

 HICP (only for European and American countries): The Harmonized Consumer Price Index (HICP) provides a standardized measure of inflation across EU countries

 ◦ Economic table:

-trade: Sum of exports and imports of goods and services, divided by gross domestic product, expressed as a percentage.
+Trade: Sum of exports and imports of goods and services, divided by gross domestic product, expressed as a percentage.
 This isalso known as the "trade openness index".

-poorest_decile_threshold: level of income or consumption per person per day below which 10% of the population falls.
+Poorest decile threshold: level of income or consumption per person per day below which 10% of the population falls.
 This data isadjusted for inflation and differences in the cost of living between countries.

 Gini: The Gini coefficient measures inequality on a scale from 0 to 1.
 Higher values indicate higher inequality.
 Depending on thecountry and year, the data relates to income measured after taxes and benefits, or to consumption, per capita.

 Education: Total general government expenditure on education (all levels of government and all levels of education), given as a shareof GDP.

-median_income: This data is adjusted for inflation and for differences in the cost of living between countries.
+Median income: This data is adjusted for inflation and for differences in the cost of living between countries.

 GDP (we standardized this variable, which explains the negative values): This data is expressed in US dollars.
 It is adjusted for inflation but does not account for differences in the cost of livingbetween countries.

-richest_decile_threshold: This is the level of income or consumption per person per day below which 90% of the population falls.
+Richest decile threshold: This is the level of income or consumption per person per day below which 90% of the population falls.
 This data isadjusted for inflation and differences in the cost of living between countries.

 Inflation (only for Asian and African countries): Inflation measured by consumer price index (CPI) is defined as the change in the prices of a basket of goods and services that are typically purchased by specific groups of households.

-unemployment_rate: This indicator is measured in numbers of unemployed people as a percentage of the labour force and it is seasonally adjusted
+Unemployment rate: This indicator is measured in numbers of unemployed people as a percentage of the labour force and it is seasonally adjusted

-- Data cleaning
+- **Data cleaning**

 We cleaned the data depending on the feature, the period for which the data is missing and using common sense.

-For exemple we replaced NaN from stringency_index by 0 as those values are missing because there were no measures taken anymore at the end of the pandemy for all the countries.
+For exemple we replaced NaN from stringency_index by 0 as those values are missing because there were no measures taken anymore at the end of the pandemic for all the countries.

-We used KNN imputers for variables where the data missing was randomly distributed over our features.
+We used KNN imputers for variables where the data missing was sparsely distributed over our features.
+Some variables were standardized to offer more readibility of our graphs and to allow a better analysis.

+## Analysis

+See directly on the Dashboard

 ## Conclusion

 The project aims to provide valuable insights into the complex interactions between economic factors and the COVID-19 pandemic.
-Through comprehensive data analysis, visualization, and the development of an interactive dashboard, we strive to empower stakeholders with actionable information for decision-making and policy planning.

-By leveraging advanced data analysis techniques and visualization tools, this project offers a deeper understanding of the economic impacts of the COVID-19 pandemic across different regions.
-The interactive web dashboard serves as a valuable resource for policymakers, researchers, and other stakeholders to explore trends, identify patterns, and make informed decisions.
+Through comprehensive data analysis, visualization, and the development of an interactive dashboard, this project offers a deeper understanding of the economic impacts of the COVID-19 pandemic across different regions.